TehGM/Wolfringo/docs/guides/features/caching.md

 WolfUser cachedUser = cacheAccessor.GetCachedUser(1234);
 ```

+#### Dependency Injection
+@TehGM.Wolfringo.WolfClientBuilder automatically registers @TehGM.Wolfringo.Utilities.IWolfClientCache in its service provider.
+If you use Wolfringo.Hosting or register commands using `WolfClientBuilder.WithCommands` method, commands will automatically inherit all services.
+Therefore you will be able to retrieve @TehGM.Wolfringo.Utilities.IWolfClientCache by simply injecting it to your command handlers.

+See [Dependency Injection](xref:Guides.Commands.DependencyInjection) for more details.

 ## Disabling cache
 Wolfringo's default clients allow you to disable caches individually if you wish to do so.